adobe/coral-spectrum/coralui-guide/manual/styles.md

 ## CSS only components

-**This section provides details on the few CSS-only components included in CoralUI considered as public API.**
+**This section provides details on the few CSS-only components included in Coral Spectrum considered as public API.**

-There are some CoralUI components that are markup and CSS only.
+There are some Coral Spectrum components that are markup and CSS only.
 They are not custom elements, and as such are used by setting CSS selectors on normal HTML markup.

 ### coral-DecoratedTextfield